 Spending your personal pension

-Most people will spend their pension pot on an annuity, which is a fixed sum of money paid out each year until you die.
+Most people have traditionally spent their pension pot on an annuity, which is a fixed sum of money paid out each year until you die.
 How much you get each year depends on your contributions, investment performance and your circumstances.
 For example, you can get a better rate if you suffer from ill health.
 To learn more about how annuities work, visit our guide, Annuities explained.

 You could opt for income drawdown, where your pension pot remains invested and you take money out each year.
 This is less predictable, as it depends on stock market performance.
 From April 2015 onwards you'll also be able to withdraw all the money if you want, although it will be taxed as income.

 Self-invested personal pensions